mozilla/ichnaea/docs/deploy.rst

 a Statsd instance listening for UDP messages on port 8125.

 To get the app to log exceptions to Sentry, you will need to obtain the DSN for your Sentry instance.
-Edit ichnaea.ini and in the `ichnaea` section put your real DSN into the `sentry_dsn` setting.
+Edit ichnaea.ini and in the `sentry` section put your real DSN into the `dsn` setting.

 Installation of Statsd and Sentry are outside the scope of this documentation.